sanghyup-dev/sanghyup-dev/README.md

 # 💫 About Me:
 Hi!
-I'm SangHyup Kim, a beginner backend developer from South Korea!<br><br>🔭 I’m currently working on:<br>Building small Spring Boot APIs and improving my algorithmic problem-solving skills<br><br>🤝 I’m looking to collaborate on:<br>end-to-end Java projects<br><br>❓I’m looking for help with:<br>Writing clean, scalable REST APIs and improving system design knowledge.
+I'm SangHyup Kim, an aspiring backend & productivity-focused developer from South Korea!

+🔭 I’m currently working on:
+Building small Spring Boot APIs, practicing algorithmic problem-solving, and exploring ways to make workflows more efficient through automation.

+🤝 I’m looking to collaborate on:
+End-to-end Java projects and productivity tools that improve developer experience or streamline processes.

+❓ I’m looking for help with:
+Writing clean, scalable REST APIs, improving system design knowledge, and learning best practices for data-driven development.

 # 💻 Tech Stack: